Oxycodone Detox & Rehab Treatment Centers In Edmonton, Alberta

 About 5,400 tablets of the prescription Oxycontin tablets were stolen from the west-end business.
 Detectives estimate the drugs, if sold for about $30 a pill, have an estimated value between $150,000 and $250,000.
 Each 80-mg tablet is green.
 Terminally ill cancer patients, to relieve pain, commonly use that dosage.

 The illegal sale of prescription drugs poses a challenge to police because they are legal substances.
-One of the methods of rehab involvesis something that many drug addicts are starting to become more and more intrigued by.
+One of the methods of rehab involves rapid drug detox is something that many drug addicts are starting to become more and more intrigued by.
 It is important to get help when addicted to this drug.

 Help can be found in either Oxycontin detox program or Oxycontin rehab treatments.
 Often people will go through both in order to handle all aspects of their addiction.
 However, in either case, we can help you find the right Oxycontin addiction treatment for you or a loved one.